-Prevention strategies focus on education, burning restrictions and closure orders.
+Prevention strategies focus on fuel reduction, creation of survivable space, education, burning restrictions and closure orders.
+The coordination of fire restrictions is detailed in County Annual Fire Operating Plans.
 There is a need to improve the process of initiating and coordinating fire restrictions.
 The best and most favored approach is to develop uniform actions based on the National Fire Danger Rating System adjective ratings.
-In depth discussions about thresholds for various restrictions can occur during the winter and be automatically triggered when fire hazard warrants, without a flurry of last minute phone calls.
-Prearranged actions take a lot of the hassle out of the implementation of fire restrictions and facilitate communications among cooperators.
+In-depth discussions about thresholds for various restrictions can occur during the winter and be automatically triggered when fire hazard warrants, without a flurry of last minute phone calls.
+Prearranged actions reduce delays and confusion in the implementation of fire restrictions and facilitate communications among cooperators.